uvicmakerlab/conferenceMaterials/english5002013/panelComments.md

-# English 500 Panel (Erin Kelly's Seminar, 11 October 2013)
+# English 500 Panel (Erin Kelly's Seminar @ UVic)

-Jentery's responses:
+11 October 2013, 3:30 pm (with Stephen Ross and Aaron Mauro)

 ## To you, what is digital humanities?